 DO: Visit all of the local shelters in person to look for your pet.
 Do this every 2-3 days.
 Remember, you know what your pet looks like; shelter people don't know him!

-Offering a reward is often helpful when placing an ad.
-However, pet theft for extortion is not uncommon, and any such attempt to extort money from you should be reported to your animal control or police department immediately.
+DO: Be wary of pet theft for extortion.
+Any such attempt to extort money from you should be reported to your animal control or police department immediately.

 DO: Make up a simple flyer, with a photo if possible, for distribution in your neighborhood grocery stores, veterinary hospitals, grooming parlors, pet stores and local shelters.

 DO: Ask your mail carrier, newspaper carrier, meter reader, and the children in your neighborhood to keep an eye out for your pet.

 DON'T: Call your local shelters by telephone.
 Many shelters do not take lost reports by telephone or without a photo, nor will they confirm or deny pickups of animals over the phone.
 They do not want to take the chance that they might not recognize your pet from a phone description.

 You need to actually visit shelters and look for your pet.
 Pets are often found miles away from the place where they were lost, or are turned

 DON'T: Meet any person who attempts to extort money from you for the return of your pet alone.
 You may agree to appease that person, but make sure you are accompanied by a police officer or animal control officer.

 After you have found your pet:

 DO: Let shelters and everyone know so that they can remove your flyer and concentrate on animals still lost.